Jewellery: Greece

 The Greeks started using gold and gems in jewellery in 1600 BC, although beads shaped as shells and animals were produced widely in earlier times.
 Around 1500 BC, the main techniques of working gold in Greece included casting, twisting bars, and making wire.
 Many of these sophisticated techniques were popular in the Mycenaean period, but unfortunately this skill was lost at the end of the Bronze Age.
 The forms and shapes of jewellery in ancient Greece such as the armring (13th century BC), brooch (10th century BC) and pins (7th century BC), have varied widely since the Bronze Age as well.
 Other forms of jewellery include wreaths, earrings, necklace and bracelets.
-A good example of the high quality that gold working techniques could achieve in Greece is the 'Gold Olive Wreath' (4th century BC), which is modeled on the type of wreath given as a prize for winners in athletic competitions like the Olympic Games.
+A good example of the high quality that gold working techniques could achieve in Greece is the 'Gold Olive Wreath' (4th century BC), which is modelled on the type of wreath given as a prize for winners in athletic competitions like the Olympic Games.
 Jewellery dating from 600 to 475 BC is not well represented in the archaeological record, but after the Persian wars the quantity of jewellery again became more plentiful.
-One particularly popular type of design at this time was a bracelet decorated with snake and animal-heads Because these bracelets used considerably more metal, many examples were made from bronze.
+One particularly popular type of design at this time was a bracelet decorated with snake and animal-heads.
+Because these bracelets used considerably more metal, many examples were made from bronze.
 By 300 BC, the Greeks had mastered making coloured jewellery and using amethysts, pearl, and emeralds.
 Also, the first signs of cameos appeared, with the Greeks creating them from Indian Sardonyx, a striped brown pink and cream agate stone.
 Greek jewellery was often simpler than in other cultures, with simple designs and workmanship.
 However, as time progressed, the designs grew in complexity and different materials were soon used.